jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-controllers/jbcontroller/write/minttokensof.md

   * `_memo` is a memo to pass along to the emitted event.
   * `_preferClaimedTokens` is a flag indicating whether a project's attached token contract should be minted if they have been issued.
   * `_useReservedRate` is whether to use the current funding cycle's reserved rate in the mint calculation.
-* Through the [`requirePermissionAllowingOverride`](/protocol/api/contracts/or-abstract/jboperatable/modifiers/requirepermissionallowingoverride.md) modifier, the function is only accessible by the project's owner, from an operator that has been given the [`JBOperations.MINT`](/protocol/api/libraries/jboperations.md) permission by the project owner for the provided `_projectId`, or from one of the project's terminals.
+* Through the [_requirePermissionAllowingOverride`](/protocol/api/contracts/or-abstract/jboperatable/modifiers/requirepermissionallowingoverride.md) internal function call, the function is only accessible by the project's owner, from an operator that has been given the [`JBOperations.MINT`](/protocol/api/libraries/jboperations.md) permission by the project owner for the provided `_projectId`, from one of the project's terminals, or from the project's current funding cycle data source.
 * The function can be overriden by inheriting contracts.
 * The function overrides a function definition from the [`IJBController`](/protocol/api/interfaces/ijbcontroller.md) interface.
 * The function returns the amount of tokens minted for the beneficiary.